-Garuda Indonesia (SkyTeam): Biak, Jayapura, Timika.
+- Garuda Indonesia (SkyTeam): Biak, Jayapura, Timika.

-Susi Air: Biak.
+- Susi Air: Biak.

-Express Air: Jayapura.
+- Express Air: Jayapura.

-Wings Air: Ambon, Jayapura.
+- Wings Air: Ambon, Jayapura.

 The best option is Garuda which has connections through Timika and Jayapura to all over Indonesia.

-The construction of the Trans-Papua Highway a 4,325km/2688mile long road from Sorong (Raja Ampat) all the way to Merauke in far south-east Papua Province on the border with Papua New Guinea.
+The construction of the Trans-Papua Highway, a 4,325km/2688mile long road from Sorong (Raja Ampat) all the way to Merauke in far south-east Papua Province on the border with Papua New Guinea.

 Nabire will be one of the cities which will be connected to the new highway.

-Officaly is there an entrance fee to enter Cenderawasih Bay and Teluk Cenderawasih National Park which is 1.000.000 (70USD) for two days in the park.
+There is an entrance fee to enter Cenderawasih Bay and Teluk Cenderawasih National Park, which is $70 for two days in the park.

 Everything in Nabire is paid by cash, no card payment around here.